xwp/site-performance-tracker/README.md

 ### Changelog

+#### 1.3.6 - Jan 14th, 2025

+- Made events non_interactive, such that they don't interfere with user events.

 #### 1.3.5 - Jul 28th, 2023

 - Add tracking support for Google Tag Manager setup GA4 with window.dataLayer.